top of page

 Southern California winters may be mild, but that doesn’t mean your doors and windows should be ignored.
 With a few simple steps—sealing gaps, refreshing weatherstripping, and addressing sliding doors—you can stay warm, comfortable, and energy-efficient all season long.

-Winterizing isn’t about preparing for snow—it’s about making your home work better for the climate you actually live in.
+Remember, winterizing isn’t about preparing for snow—it’s about making your home work better for the climate you actually live in.
+So, take action today and enjoy the benefits of a well-prepared home this winter!

 Comments